jinlab-washu/Jin-lab.manual/seq_analysis_protocols/ruddle_exome.md

   - FASTQ: $sample/Unaligned/$sample.fastq.gz or $sample.fastq.qp
   - BAM: $sample/$sample.bam,$sample.bai
   - Either move data to fit correct structure or link files from a different location
+- Will produce an exome_metrics.txt summary file for all samples

 ## Protocol